Kosovo Liberation Army: Kosovo War

-Between 5 and 7 March 1998, the Yugoslav Army launched an operation on Prekaz.
+Between 5 and 7 March 1998, the Yugoslav Police launched an operation on Prekaz.
 The operation followed an earlier firefight (28 February) in which four policemen were killed and several more were wounded; Adem Jashari, a KLA leader, escaped.
 In Prekaz, 28 militants were killed, along with 30 civilians, most belonging to Jashari's family.
 Amnesty International claimed that it was a military operation focused primarily on the elimination of Jashari and his family.

 On 23 April 1998, the Yugoslav Army (VJ) ambushed the KLA near the Albanian-Yugoslav border.
 The KLA had tried to smuggle arms and supplies into Kosovo.
 The Yugoslav Army, although greatly outnumbered, had no casualties, while 19 militants were killed.

 According to Roland Keith, a field office director of the OSCE's Kosovo Verification Mission:

-Upon my arrival the war increasingly evolved into a mid intensity conflict as ambushes, the encroachment of critical lines of communication and the [KLA] kidnapping of security forces resulted in a significant increase in government casualties which in turn led to major Yugoslavian reprisal security operations...
+Upon my arrival the war increasingly evolved into a mid-intensity conflict as ambushes, the encroachment of critical lines of communication and the [KLA] kidnapping of security forces resulted in a significant increase in government casualties which in turn led to major Yugoslavian reprisal security operations...
 By the beginning of March these terror and counter-terror operations led to the inhabitants of numerous villages fleeing, or being dispersed to either other villages, cities or the hills to seek refuge...
 The situation was clearly that KLA provocations, as personally witnessed in ambushes of security patrols which inflicted fatal and other casualties, were clear violations of the previous October's agreement [and United Nations Security Council Resolution 1199].